Gatwick Racecourse: History

-A small airport was built at the southeastern edge of the property, with a circular terminal building called "The Beehive".
-There is a pub at nearby Tinsley Green called The Beehive.
+An aerodrome was opened around 1930 at the southeastern edge of the property, with a circular terminal building called The Beehive added in 1936.
+There is also a pub at nearby Tinsley Green called The Beehive.
+The aerodrome would eventually develop into Gatwick Airport.
+When the Second World War broke out in 1939 the military authorities requisitioned the open spaces of the racecourse for the War preparations.
+A final two day National Hunt meeting was staged on 27/28th March 1940, whilst a final Flat race meeting took place on the 14/15th June 1940.

 After closure

 After the Second World War, the stables and racecourse were used for training by, among others, Jack Holt.
 The surrounding land was farmed by George Gurton and subsequently by his elder son, Eustace Guy Gurton.

 The Gurton family lived in the farmhouse until 1959 and farmed the area, using the land for mixed arable.
 Private trainers rented the stables and used the defunct course for training.
 In 1957, the racecourse was chosen as the site of the second major London airport, and the stables and house were demolished around 1960.
 A lodge house still remains on Povey Cross Road.
 The Gurton family emigrated to Australia in 1959.
 Many of Gurton's descendants still live in the surrounding Horley, Crawley and Charlwood areas.
 Some members of the family are buried at Charlwood Parish Church cemetery.

 The airport was expanded onto the site of the racecourse and as a result, left no evidence that there was ever one there, but there is a restaurant named the "Racecourse Restaurant" in Gatwick Airport.
 There are also roads around the airports boundaries called "Racecourse Road" and "Furlong Way".
 The racecourse's bandstand was relocated to Queens Square in Crawley.
+Following the redevelopment of Queens Square in 2017 the bandstand was relocated to Memorial Gardens in Crawley.